 More Jobs.
 Yes – the recycling process creates more jobs than landfills or incinerators and it is cost effectives waste management for cities for towns.
 Oh and when the market is good some cities can even profit selling recyclables!
 Cha Ch’ing!

-Less Consumption of Natural Resources.
+.
 Depleting the earth’s natural resources at an alarming rate means forests, wetlands, rivers and wildlife habitat are suffering.
 Recycling means more land can be conserved and less of a need for the timber, drilling of oil and less destruction to the earth.

 Save the Trees.
 Common sense that paper comes from trees and if there is less paper production fewer trees are used, less water is used in the process of making paper and therefore more trees are saved and a decrease in water pollution!
 I think I just saw a tree smile! =)